MYSTERY SHOT: Where's that in Steele County?

-And no, it’s not a new-fangled medical device.
-In fact, it’s old.
+Because the building and the campus has such a long and diverse history, dating back to that 1887 date pictured in the Mystery Shot, with many pages in that history, we allowed for various names to be used.
+Some called it the Owatonna city offices, some the city administration building at West Hills, some the “former State School,” and three people, who submitted together, by the much longer name, “Minnesota State Public School for Dependent and Neglected Children,” a.k.a., the “orphanage museum.”

-The Mystery Shot for Saturday, July 13, 2019, is part of the wheel of an old carriage that is in the waiting room east of the entrance to the clinic, near the area where one could purchase eyeglasses.
+The trio who gave the formal name did so, they said, because “the illustrious Owatonna historian, Otto Nelson, had just taken these three Texas ladies to see this Owatonna delight yesterday [Saturday, July 20].”

-Correctly identifying the Mystery Shot were Jim Andrews, of course, and Jim and Mat Joachim.
+Correctly identifying the Mystery Shot were Becky Boles, Sarah Deckert and Tina J. Stacy (the three Texas ladies); Jim and Mat Joachim; Linda & Derald Shaw; Judith Tiede; and Diane Vosejpka.

 Thanks to all who participated.